Link: Apply now for the Hilton Honors American Express Aspire Card

 Just for having the Aspire Card, you receive complimentary Hilton Honors Diamond status.
 This is Hilton’s top tier status, so it’s pretty incredible to get that just for having a credit card.
 Hilton Honors Diamond comes with the following perks, among other things:

-- Free breakfast and/or executive lounge access (in the United States you currently receive a food & beverage credit)
+- Free breakfast and/or executive lounge access (in the United States you receive a food & beverage credit)

 - Late check-out, subject to availability